AgkTF/screenEntertainmentGuide/to-do.md

 ☐ The default country is US, but a feature should be added for the user to choose their country.

-☐ Movie ratings as icons

 ☐ Footer

 ☐ Children with the same key in Fullcast component

 ☐ Show little movie preview on hover in person page

+☐ solution to unreachable images

+☐ Movie ratings as icons